Physics 129 Course Materials

 accessories right away.

-If you want to use the computer before classes start,
+If you want to use the RPi before classes start, buy a

-buy a separate micro SD card (preferably at least 32 GB)
+separate micro SD card (preferably at least 32 GB) and

-and save the 64 GB one to exchange in class.
-We will be
+save the 64 GB one to exchange in class.

 To load the operating system on a micro SD card, go here